zumawil/snedaBackend/ENDPOINTS_DOCUMENTATION.md

 - One review per product per user enforced
 - Rating: 1-5 stars, content: text review
 - Product identified by name in POST request

+**Recent change:**
+- `Order.status` removed from the `Order` model; shipping is now authoritative for order state.
+API responses still expose a `status` field computed from the linked `Shipping` record for compatibility.